qianchen5399/bitcoin-analytics-capstone/README.md

 The final model is a conservative, regime-conditional dynamic accumulation framework that uses liquidity-filtered Polymarket activity features as a conditional overlay within a long-only DCA structure.

-Its purpose is not aggressive market timing.
-Instead, it seeks to modestly improve accumulation efficiency relative to uniform DCA while preserving interpretability, stability, and disciplined capital deployment.
+Rather than acting as an aggressive timing system, the model is designed to modestly improve accumulation efficiency relative to uniform DCA while preserving interpretability, stability, and disciplined capital deployment.

 ---